 email@example.com (609) 258-6244, Murray-Dodge 205A, Princeton University, Princeton, NJ 08544

-The Rev. Theresa S. Thames is the Associate Dean of Religious Life and of the Chapel at Princeton University.
+The Rev. Dr. Theresa S. Thames is the Associate Dean of Religious Life and of the Chapel at Princeton University.
 As an ordained Elder in the United Methodist Church, Dean Thames served as a local pastor in the Washington, D.C. metropolitan area for nine years before joining the ORL staff.
-She is a graduate of Howard University with a B.A. in Human Communication Studies and received her M.Div. with a concentration in Gender Studies from Duke Divinity School.
-She is currently a Doctor of Ministry candidate at Wesley Seminary.
+She is a graduate of Howard University with a B.A. in Human Communication Studies, received her M.Div. with a concentration in Gender Studies from Duke Divinity School and her Doctor of Ministry from Wesley Seminary.
 Dean Thames is passionate about the intersections of theology, community, and social justice.

 firstname.lastname@example.org (609) 258-3621, Murray-Dodge 206, Princeton University, Princeton, NJ 08544

 Penna Rose is the Director of Chapel Music at Princeton, where she oversees the musical program at the University Chapel and directs the 80-member Chapel Choir.
 She is also an Artist-in-Residence at Union Theological Seminary in New York City.
 Ms. Rose has conducted at Seiji Ozawa Hall at Tanglewood and Carnegie Hall in New York as well as on Broadway.
 Ms. Rose holds degrees from Michigan State University and Union Theological Seminary.

 email@example.com (609) 258-3654, The Chapel Office, Princeton University, Princeton, NJ 08544